epi-analysis/SRCP_docs/docs/source/03-Running-applications-through-the-remote-desktop.rst

 Running applications through the remote desktop
 ===============================================

 The remote desktop provides an interactive session for users.
 This allows the use of applications such as RStudio and Jupyter.
+Please `open a support ticket <https://mrc-epid-dmt.atlassian.net/servicedesk/customer/portal/6>`__ if the software you need is not available.

 **NOTE** The SRCP platform is isolated from the internet to prevent data from being removed.
 Common package repositories such as *CRAN* and *conda forge* have been whitelisted so that packages can be installed by the user from these locations.
 If you require code that is held in **GitHub**, this will need to be brought into SRCP via the Data Transfer process as a zip file (see :ref:`data-transfer`).
 Similarly, Docker containers will need to be brought in and run through Singularity/Apptainer.
 The reason for this is that we cannot allow direct access to GitHub and DockerHub as this would give users the ability to remove data without permission by pushing to these locations.